 This rehabilitation plan takes account of the current land-uses of Kilaranny Bog.
-A section of Kilaranny bog, to the east of the site has been leased to NPWS to relocate local turf cutters from Clara Bog.
+A section of Kilranny bog, to the east of the site has been used to relocate local turf cutters from Clara Bog.
 Turf cutting began in the eastern section of Kilaranny in 2012.
-This supports conservation objectives at Clara Bog SAC and the National Raised Bog Special Area of Conservation Management Plan 2017-2022.
-This area is not part of the planned rehabilitation.

 Bord na Móna will continue to review the future after-use of its land-bank.
-Any consideration of any other future after-uses for Kilaranny Bog will be conducted in adherence to the relevant planning legislation and consultation with relevant authorities and will be considered within the framework of this rehabilitation plan.
+Any consideration of any other future after-uses for Kilaranny Bog, will be conducted in adherence to the relevant planning legislation and consultation with relevant authorities and will be considered within the framework of this rehabilitation plan.